English

 Special Fields Examination

 • Students are required to pass a Special Fields Examination.
-The examination has three components:
+The examination has two components, both of which are based on a reading list drawn up in consultation with the supervisory committee:

-• An oral examination that engages in part with the written examination and in part with the position paper
+• An oral examination that engages in part with the written examination and ensures coverage of the reading list beyond the texts discussed in the written examination

 • Students in the direct-entry PhD program generally take the Special Fields Examination no later than the end of the second session of Year 3.
 A second attempt of the Special Fields Examination is allowed on the recommendation of the student's committee.